ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Experiments

 We use hash encoding to encode the positions~\cite{mueller2022instant} (with the same default parameters as in InstantNGP~\cite{mueller2022instant}), and spherical harmonics to encode the viewing directions.
 We use 2 layers with 64 hidden units for the MLPs $\mathcal{F}_\Theta^h$ and $\mathcal{F}_\Theta^c$.
 Pure volumetric stage last for the 100 first steps and the hybrid stage ends at $35\%$ of the total training time.
 We perform our experiments on a single high-tier GPU using Adam optimizer with a cosine learning rate decay from $10^{-2}$ to $10^{-4}$.
 For the parameter $s$, we apply a slightly slower weight decay ($10^{-3}$ to $10^{-5}$) to stabilize convergence.
 We train our model for a total of 14k iterations.
 Following the literature, we use Marching Cubes~\cite{10.1145/37401.37422} to generate the final mesh that represents the scene.
 Further details on implementation can be found in the supplementary materials.

-\subsubsection{Datasets.}
+\subsection{Datasets.}

 We evaluate our method on four public autonomous driving datasets: KITTI-360~\cite{Kitti}, nuScenes~\cite{nuscenes}, Waymo Open Dataset~\cite{Waymo} and Pandaset~\cite{pandaset}.
-We conduct our experiments on four scenes from each one of these datasets.
-Sequences were selected to have large differences between them.
-All sequences are static, except for Pandaset where dynamic vehicles are masked during training.
-Complete details about the selected sequences can be found in our supplementary.
+We conduct our experiments on four static scenes from each one of these datasets.
+Since our method is designed for reconstructing the static background of urban areas with limited image overlap, we mask dynamic vehicles and pedestrians in the Pandaset sequences during training.
+Further details on the selected sequences are provided in the supplementary materials.
+We use poses provided by the datasets except for Waymo where we recompute the vehicle trajectory and sensor calibration with MOISST~\cite{Herau_2023} as the ones provided are not accurate.

-\subsubsection{Baseline.}

-We benchmark our method against StreetSurf~\cite{streetsurf}, which is the current SoTA method for driving scenes surface reconstruction.
-StreetSurf relies on hierarchical space partitioning and uses 3 distinct fields to model close range, far range and sky areas.
-It employs both 3D and 4D hash grid positional encoding as well as occupancy grids for efficient ray sampling.
-We used their official open-source implementation and evaluated their method without LiDAR supervision for a fair comparison.
-Trajectories are not optimized, relying only on monocular cues (depths and normals) for more challenging setups.
-All experiments were performed on the same computational setup for fair efficiency comparisons.
+\subsection{Baseline.}